 Whitworth Home Page > Graduate Studies in Education > M.Ed.
 School Administration >

 The Whitworth Educational Administration Program prepares administrators to assume a leadership role in any capacity in which they serve.
-Depending on each student's individual goal, he/she will complete the requirement for residency principal certification or program certification.
+Depending on each student's individual goal, he/she will complete the requirement for residency principal certification.
 The program is delivered in a cohort model, which allows for networking and support among the students.
 The seminar content is divided into four semesters and is designed to be completed in as little as two years.

 Master's Degree in Educational Administration